klasocki/comma-fixer/README.md

 `git push hub` to deploy to huggingface hub, after adding a remote

+Multi-stage build brings down the size from 9GB+ to around 7GB.
+Less not possible most likely, due to the size of torch and models.

-Reported token classification F1 scores on commas for different languages:
+Reported token classification F1 scores on commas for different languages, on a political speeches' dataset:

 | English | German | French | Italian |
 |---------|--------|--------|---------|